mbedward/packcircles/cran-comments.md

 There were no NOTES (other than maintainer details).

-## Downstream dependencies
+## Reverse dependencies

-2 downstream dependency (cartogram, R.SamBada) for which R CMD check succeeded.
+2 reverse dependencies (cartogram, R.SamBada) were identified.
+R CMD check succeeded for both.